Trump end run around Congress raises questions on his claims

 Trump accused Democrats of trying to spend more than was needed and adding money for priorities unrelated to the pandemic.
 He said local aid amounted to “bailout money” for states and cities "badly run by Democrats for many years. ...
 And we’re not willing to do that.”

-Trump's top economic adviser, Larry Kudlow, struggled during a television interview Sunday to clearly explain the specifics of his boss's order on unemployment aid.
-Treasury Secretary Steve Mnuchin said the $100 share from states would come from from an earlier pool of federal money and that Trump may waive the requirement about how it can be used.
+Trump's top economic adviser, Larry Kudlow, struggled during a television interview Sunday morning to clearly explain the specifics of his boss' order on unemployment aid.
+Treasury Secretary Steven Mnuchin said the $100 share from states would come from from an earlier pool of federal money and that Trump may waive the requirement about how it can be used.

-“Look, that would cost us about $500 million dollars between now and the end of the year,” said Gov. Ned Lamont, D-Conn.
+“Look, that would cost us about $500 million between now and the end of the year,” said Connecticut Gov. Ned Lamont, a Democrat.
 “I could take that money from testing.
 I don’t think that’s a great idea.
 I could take that money from, you know, mass disinfecting for our schools.
 I don’t think that’s a great idea.
 In fact, I think the president’s plan is not a great idea.”

 Pelosi, D-Calif., criticized Trump for not doing anything to help schools trying to reopen and she said the orders were “unconstitutional slop.”